Kyriosity/read-write/README+/software/design/samples/README.md

 ### Value-action substitution

 A game "macro" can be either moves (*actions* that change the board) or alternating board layout (*value*, which moves result).
-The layout can be reproduced from moves and vice versa, thus mixed notation is also functional (though extraordinary).
+The layout can be reproduced from moves and vice versa, thus mixed notation can also serve (though extraordinary).

 ### Multiuser